 network slice subnet instance: an instance of Network Slice Subnet representing the management aspects of a set of Managed Function instances and the used resources (e.g. compute, storage and networking resources).

-Service Level Specification: a set of service level requirements associated with a Service Level Agreement to be satisfied by a network slice instance
+Service Level Specification: a set of service level requirements associated with a Service Level Agreement to be satisfied by a Network Slice

-Note: Network Slice Subnet Information Object Class describes the structure (i.e. contained components and connectivity between them) and configuration of a network slice subnet, as well as network capability.
+Note: Network Slice Subnet Information Object Class describes the structure (i.e. contained components and connectivity between them) and configuration of a Network Slice subnet, as well as network capability.

 3.2 Abbreviations